pschool-in/curriculum/content/science/humanbody-3.md

 ```
 ## Leg - fill up (drag and drop)
 ```
-The leg, has three parts – thigh, *shank* and foot.
+The leg has three parts – thigh, *shank* and foot.
 *Toes* are part of the foot.
 The thigh and shank are joined at the *knee*.
 The shank and foot are joined at the *ankle*.